aura-reality/pedestrian/README.md

 func findRoute(positionA, positionB) {
     // use OSM for pedestrian routing
 }

+func maybeObfuscate(shape, planes) {
+    // returns the given shape potentially obfuscated by the given planes }
 ```

 ### Given the above, the major problems are: